kid551/kid551.github.io/_posts/2016-10-25-bayesian-scenario.md

 ### Regularization and MAP

-On technique to avoid overfitting is using regularization.
+One technique to avoid overfitting is using regularization.
 It adds one penalty term to objective funtion to control the complexity of weights $$W$$.
 From the perspective of statistics, this regularization term is equivalent to the prior distribution $$P(W)$$ in MAP.
 Let's see the details.

 Assume the weight $$W$$ is governed by the normal distribution $$N(0, 1/N^2)$$, the objective function we want to optimize is